DCtheTall/twilly/README.md

 ## Installation and Setup

 [Twilly is published on npm](https://www.npmjs.com/package/twilly).
-To add twilly to your Node.js Express application, run
+To add Twilly to your Node.js Express application, run

 ```
 npm i -s twilly
 ```

-You will download a precompiled version of twilly so there is no need to add TypeScript or twilly's settings to your build config.
+You will download a precompiled version of Twilly so there is no need to add TypeScript or Twilly's settings to your build config.

-You will need to have an account with Twilio in order to use twilly, if there is demand to allow other APIs to be compatible then I am open to adding more.
+You will need to have an account with Twilio in order to use Twilly, if there is demand to allow other APIs to be compatible then I am open to adding more.
 For now, you will need to create a messaging service with Twilio using their dashboard.
-You will also need to set your inbound message url to the path of your application you use the twilly middleware.
+You will also need to set your inbound message url to the path of your application you use the `twilly` function.

 I recommend you download the package [ngrok](https://www.npmjs.com/package/ngrok) (or another library like it) while developing with Twilly.